-[Regulation 1 amended in Gazette 30 Jun 1982 p.
+[Regulation 1 amended: Gazette 30 Jun 1982 p.
 2262.]

 [2.
-Deleted in Gazette 19 Sep 1986 p.
+Deleted: Gazette 19 Sep 1986 p.
 3414.]

 2A.
 Interpretation of time provisions

 When the day prescribed or appointed by these regulations for the doing of any act, matter or thing under these regulations, or when any period of time allowed for the doing of any such act, matter or thing falls or expires (as the case may be) on a Sunday or a Bank Holiday or a Public Holiday such day or period of time shall be extended so as to include the day next following such Sunday, Bank Holiday or Public Holiday as aforesaid.